insight-centre/saffron/README.md

 session by typing 'mongo' on a terminal.
 Create a saffron database by typing:

     use saffron

+By default, the aforementioned JSON files are not generated anymore, however you can change this by editing the file
+    ./saffron-web.sh

+and change the following line from false to true:

+    export STORE_LOCAL_COPY=true

 To change the Mongo HOST and PORT, simply edit the following file